Al Fassiyine Synagogue: History

 The synagogue continued being used actively through the end of the 1950s, when most of the Jewish community left the country for Israel, France, and Montreal (Canada).
-After Morocco gained its independence from France in 1956, the synagogue fell into disrepair and was eventually turned into a carpet-making workshop, and later a boxing gymnasium.
+After Morocco gained its independence from France in 1956, the synagogue fell into disrepair.
+It eventually closed in 1970.
+It was later turned into a carpet-making workshop and then a boxing gymnasium.